Quantity Surveyor and Estimation Engineer banner

 • National Institutes of Technology (NITs):

-• NIT Trichy, NIT Warangal, NIT Surathkal: Renowned for their engineering programs, including civil engineering.
+• NIT Trichy, NIT Warangal, NIT Surathkal: Renowned for their engineering programs, including civil engineering and construction technology.

-• Birla Institute of Technology and Science (BITS), Pilani: Offers quality engineering programs with a focus on practical learning.
+• Birla Institute of Technology and Science (BITS), Pilani: Offers strong programs in engineering and technology.

-• Vellore Institute of Technology (VIT), Vellore: Known for its engineering and technology programs.
+• Vellore Institute of Technology (VIT), Vellore: Known for its engineering and technology courses.

-• SRM Institute of Science and Technology, Chennai: Offers a range of engineering courses.
+• SRM Institute of Science and Technology, Chennai: Provides a range of engineering programs.

 Fees

-The fees for courses to become a Quantity Surveyor and Estimation Engineer in India can vary widely depending on the type of institution, course level, and location.
-Here’s a general overview:
+The cost of pursuing a career as a Quantity Surveyor and Estimation Engineer in India can vary widely depending on the type of institution, course level, and location.
+Here’s a detailed breakdown of the fee structures:

 • Diploma Courses: